Lykie/SRLoader-3DS-Menu-Themes/Pokemon Sun and Moon - Lillie/README.md

 Theme originally from 3DSThem.es

-Notes: Lillie's theme is a shell of its former self. (also technically I did this theme myself just using the 3DS theme for reference)
+Notes: Lillie's theme is might be a little weird. (also technically I did this theme myself just using the 3DS theme for reference)